dfsp-spirit/fsbrain/README.md

 * 2021-05-12: New fsbrain version 0.4.3 released on CRAN, see the [CHANGES](./CHANGES).
 * 2021-03-28: New fsbrain version 0.4.2 released on CRAN, see the [CHANGES](./CHANGES).
 * 2020-09-20: The preprint of our paper [T. Schaefer, C. Ecker: fsbrain: an R package for the visualization of structural neuroimaging data](https://doi.org/10.1101/2020.09.18.302935)' is now available on biorxiv.

+You can find all releases in the [releases section](https://github.com/dfsp-spirit/fsbrain/releases).

 ## Installation